rackerlabs/support-how-to/content/general/understanding-the-cloud-computing-stack-Saas-Paas-Iaas.md

 - PaaS is the set of tools and services designed to make coding and deploying those applications quick and efficient.
 - IaaS is the hardware and software that powers it all – servers, storage, networks, and operating systems.

-Note: Although this article clearly distinguishes SaaS, PaaS, and IaaS, the differences among these categories of cloud computing, especially between PaaS and IaaS, have blurred and will continue to do so.
+**Note**: Although this article clearly distinguishes SaaS, PaaS, and IaaS, the differences among these categories of cloud computing, especially between PaaS and IaaS, have blurred and will continue to do so.

 ### Software as a service

 Software as a service (SaaS) is defined as software that is deployed over the Internet.
-A provider licenses a SaaS application to customers as an on-demand service, through a subscription, through a pay-as-you-go model, or at no charge, when there is opportunity to generate revenue from streams other than the user, such as from advertisement.
+A provider licenses a SaaS application to customers as an on-demand service, either through a subscription, through a pay-as-you-go model, or at no charge, when there is opportunity to generate revenue from streams other than the user, such as from advertisement.

-SaaS has become commonplace within almost every organization, and so it is important that buyers and users of technology understand what SaaS is and where it is suitable.
+SaaS has become commonplace within almost every organization, so it is important that buyers and users of technology understand what SaaS is and where it is suitable.

 #### Characteristics of SaaS